Leonard Wood: World War I

-With American entry into World War I looming in early 1917, the most likely choice to lead American forces in France was Major General Frederick Funston.
-Funston died of a heart attack in February, leaving President Woodrow Wilson to choose from among the army's six other major generals.
+With American entry into World War I looming in early 1917, the most likely choice to lead American forces in France appeared to be 51-year-old Major General Frederick Funston.
+However, Funston died of a heart attack in February, leaving President Woodrow Wilson to choose from among the army's six other major generals.
 Wood was recommended by several prominent Republicans, including Henry Cabot Lodge.

-Despite this support, when the U.S. entered the war in April, Wood's prior criticism of the Wilson administration led Secretary of War Newton D. Baker to recommend John J. Pershing, the most junior of the serving major generals and a Republican, but one who had been less vocal than Wood.
+Despite this support, when the country entered the war in April, Wood's prior criticism of the Wilson administration led Secretary of War Newton D. Baker to recommend Major General John J. Pershing, the most junior of the serving major generals and a Republican, but one who had been less vocal than Wood.

-Major General Leonard Wood (left) and state governors reviewing the 10th Division, which Wood was then commanding, at Camp Funston, Texas, pictured here in either 1918 or 1919.
+Major General Leonard Wood (left) and state governors reviewing the 10th Division, which Wood was then commanding, at Camp Funston, Kansas, pictured here in either 1918 or 1919.

 During the war Wood was relegated to stateside roles, including command of the Southern Department in 1917.
-He then commanded the 89th and 10th Divisions, which he organized and trained at Camp Funston, Kansas.
-While on an inspection tour of the Western Front in January 1918, Wood was slightly injured by shrapnel from a US mortar round that exploded during a test.
-Wood was preparing to travel to France with the 89th Division in May 1918 when he was relieved by Wilson.
-He was disappointed at being continued in stateside service, but effectively organized and trained the 10th Division.
+He then took command of the 89th Division, which he organized and trained at Camp Funston, Kansas.
+While on an inspection tour of the Western Front in January 1918, Wood was slightly injured by shrapnel from a mortar round that exploded during a test.

+Wood was preparing to travel to France with the 89th Division in May when he was relieved of his command by President Wilson.
+He was disappointed at being continued in stateside service, but effectively organized and trained the 10th Division, although it never served overseas.

 During most of the war, Wood's aide-de-camp was John C. H. Lee, who attained the rank of lieutenant general during World War II.

 Wood received the Army Distinguished Service Medal and the Legion of Honor (Grand Officer) from France to recognize his superior service during the war.
 The citation for his Army DSM reads:

 The President of the United States of America, authorized by Act of Congress, July 9, 1918, takes pleasure in presenting the Army Distinguished Service Medal to Major General Leonard Wood, United States Army, for exceptionally meritorious and distinguished services to the Government of the United States, in a duty of great responsibility during World War I. As a Department, Division, and Camp Commander during the war, General Wood has displayed qualities of leadership and professional attainments of a high order in the administration and training of his various commands, and has furthered in every way during the war the system of officers' training schools.

-After the war, Wood was appointed to command the Sixth Corps Area, which he led from 1919 to 1921.
+After the war, which ended due to the Armistice with Germany in November 1918, Wood was appointed to command the Sixth Corps Area, which he led from 1919 to 1921.